Advanced Diploma of Engineering (Aeronautical) - MEM60112

 Don't meet the English language test scores?
 Complete an English for Academic Purposes (EAP) Upper Intermediate Certificate at RMIT English Worldwide.

-When you successfully complete the Advanced Diploma of Engineering (Aeronautical) and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry in the Bachelor of Engineering (Aerospace Engineering) (Honours) and will receive three semesters of advanced standing (equivalent to 144 credit points).
+When you successfully complete the Advanced Diploma of Engineering (Aeronautical) you are guaranteed entry in the Bachelor of Engineering (Aerospace Engineering) (Honours) and will receive three semesters of advanced standing (equivalent to 144 credit points).

 Alternatively, you may be eligible for entry into other RMIT undergraduate programs.